FunAudioLLM/SenseVoice/README.md

 Parameter Descriptions:
 - `model_dir`: The name of the model, or the model's path on the local disk.
+- `trust_remote_code`:
+  - When set to `True`, this indicates that the model's code implementation should be loaded from the location specified by `remote_code`, which points to the exact code for the model (for example, `model.py` in the current directory).
+It supports absolute paths, relative paths, and network URLs.
+  - When set to `False`, this signifies that the model's code implementation is the integrated version within [FunASR](https://github.com/modelscope/FunASR).
+In this case, any modifications to `model.py` in the current directory will not take effect because the version loaded is the internal one from FunASR.
+For the model code, [click here to view](https://github.com/modelscope/FunASR/tree/main/funasr/models/sense_voice).
 - `max_single_segment_time`: The maximum length of audio segments that the `vad_model` can cut, measured in milliseconds (ms).
 - `use_itn`: Indicates whether the output should include punctuation and inverse text normalization.
 - `batch_size_s`: Represents a dynamic batch size where the total duration of the audio in the batch is measured in seconds (s).